|

 a.

-richens air input, leans out fuel input
+richens air input, leans out fuel mixture

 b. reduces air input, leans out fuel

-c. richens air input, richens fuel input
+c. richens air input, richens fuel

 d. reduces air input, richens air fuel